 What is Accuracy?

 Accuracy is where we fix a position relative to ground truth.
 It is how close the position is to reality.
 This is where we talk about horizontal positioning error.
-If we place the user at 41 Farnsworth Street, that is being really precise, but the accuracy may not be right because the user might actually be at 289 Summer Street, which is 5 blocks away.
+If we place the user at 12 Thomson Place, that is being really precise, but the accuracy may not be right because the user might actually be at 289 Summer Street, which is 5 blocks away.

 What Happens When you Don’t Have Both Precision and Accuracy?

 For example, if a user is grocery shopping at the Whole Foods in Portland, Maine, but his location is taken with a horizontal positioning error of 1 km, it could falsely place the user at a gym in Portland.
-Advertisers are going to mistarget consumers if their fundamental assumptions about the consumer are wrong.
+Advertisers are going to mistarget consumers if they are following fundamental assumptions about the consumer that are wrong.

 How Can You Ensure That You Are Getting Both?